UK challenger banks: who’s who (and what’s their tech)

 Allica Bank (formerly CivilisedBank)

-Originally known as CivilisedBank, the bank received its licence in May 2017, but relinquished it a year later to have more time to develop its technology platform.
+Originally known as CivilisedBank, this bank received its licence in May 2017, but relinquished it a year later to take more time developing its technology platform.
 It then reapplied for a new licence and received it in H2 2019.

-The bank plans to offer business current accounts with deposits, transaction banking, overdrafts, FX, investments, savings and loans.
+The bank offers business current accounts with deposits, transaction banking, overdrafts, FX, investments, savings and loans.

 In December 2018, the bank changed its name to Allica, which, it said, reflected its “repositioned digital and relationship offer”.
 It also ousted the original founder, Jason Scott.

 For its software, the bank opted for a packaged solution from local consultancy firm, Tusmor.
 It consists of Profile Software’s FMS for core banking operations, Dovetail (now Fiserv) for payments, Sphonic for risk management and AML, and Aqilla for accounting system.

 Founded in 2017, Amaiz’s business office is based in London, and the R&D office is in Saint Petersburg, Russia.
-The company is led by founder and CEO Sergey Dobrovolskiy.
+The company is led by founder and CEO Sergei Dobrovolskii.